 Step back in time and immerse yourself in nature on this five-day hiking trip along the historic Nakasendo Trail.
-Feudal lords and samurai once walked this mountain path connecting Kyoto and Tokyo, stopping at some of the historic 69 post stations to rest for the night.
-You'll follow in their footsteps as you trek through picturesque valleys, stay in idyllic villages, and relax in the thermal waters of hot springs along the way.
+Feudal lords and samurai once walked this mountain path connecting Kyoto and Tokyo, stopping to rest in historic jukus, or Edo-era post towns, each night.
+You'll follow in their footsteps as you trek through picturesque valleys, explore idyllic villages, sleep in traditional inns, and relax in the thermal waters of hot springs along the hike.

 Recent trip reviews for Natalie

 Ninja trip · Japan - Mar 31 - Apr 12, 2019

 I liked working with KimKim because I always felt in control of our trip.
 I liked being able to add experiences which allowed us to make the trip personal.
 We could make decisions along the way and not have a tour guide telling us to get on the bus.

 Our first tour guide in Tokyo (name?) was wonderful.
 She interacted with the children and they learned so much.
 She took the time with them and let them set the pace somewhat, making adjustments to places and time easily if needed.